The Effects of Complex Accretion Disk Geometry on Broadened Iron K$\alpha$ Lines: The Expanded Inner Disk

 For the expanded inner disk geometry, we simulate a suite of line profiles, varying the observation, scale height of the semi-minor axis of the ellipse geometry, and height of the corona above the disk.
-We use the same observation inclination angles as before and use Equation \ref{SS_eq} to find the values of the semi-minor axis with the accretion rates $\dot{M} / \dot{M}_{\text{Edd}} = 0.3, \, 0.7$, and $1.1$.
+We use the same observation inclination angles as before and use Equation \ref{SS_eq} to find the values of the semi-minor axis with the Eddington ratios $\dot{M} / \dot{M}_{\text{Edd}} = 0.3, \, 0.7$, and $1.1$.

 The associated emissivity profiles with these expanded inner disks follow a similar behavior to those of the Shakura-Sunyaev disk.
-In Figure \ref{ellipse_emis}, we show the emissivity profiles across different corona heights for the expanded inner disk created from an Eddington ratio of $0.7$.
-These emissivity profiles show a more extreme shadowing effect on the outer portions of the disk near $100 \, r_\mathrm{g}$ radial along the disk than seen with the Shakura-Sunyaev disk or flat disk.
+In Figure \ref{ellipse_emis}, we show the emissivity profiles across different coronal heights for the expanded inner disk created from an Eddington ratio of $0.7$.
+These emissivity profiles show a more extreme shadowing effect on the outer portions of the disk near $100 \, r_\mathrm{g}$ radial along the disk than seen with the Shakura-Sunyaev or flat-disk geometries.
 The apparent toughs seen in the emissivity profiles near $100 \, r_\mathrm{g}$ are the byproduct of the inner expanded inner disk preventing rays from reaching the outer portion of the expanded inner disk that is decreasing in scale height with increasing radial distance.
-With increasing corona height, the amount of self-shielding that occurs reduces.
+With increasing coronal height, the amount of self-shielding that occurs reduces.
 In Figure \ref{ellipse_lines}, we show the line profiles from the expanded inner disk geometry.
 The behavior of such line profiles is similar to that of the Shakura-Sunyaev disk.